thisandagain/conduit/README.md

 ## Conduit
 #### JS to Objective-C... and back again

-DIYConduit was created to address three pain points present within many iOS applications that rely on UIWebView to present content to the user:
+DIYConduit was created to address three pain points present within many iOS applications that rely on UIWebView:
 - Communication from Javascript to Objective-C
 - Communication from Objective-C to Javascript
 - Handling custom HTTP headers between multiple requests